mxochicale/marwan2015-replication/article/xochicale2018.md

 # Introduction

+* The introduction should introduce the original paper and put it in context (e.g. is it an important paper in the domain ?).

+The work of @marwan2015 on Recurrence Quantification is a good start to understand how recurrence plots work.
+However, while replicating Figure 1.1 @fig:11 and Figure 1.2 @fig:12 in chapter one of @marwan2015.

-The introduction should introduce the original paper and put it in context (e.g. is it an important paper in the domain ?).
-You must also specify if there was an implementation available somewhere and provide a link to it if relevant (and in such a case, you have to specify if the proposed replication is based on this original implementation).
-You should also introduce your implementation by listing language, tools, libraries, etc. and motivate choices if relevant.
+* You must also specify if there was an implementation available somewhere and provide a link to it if relevant (and in such a case, you have to specify if the proposed replication is based on this original implementation).

+* You should also introduce your implementation by listing language, tools, libraries, etc. and motivate choices if relevant.

 # Methods